Breakfast Briefing: A Year in the Life of 100 Freshers

 For the breakfast briefing our findings were supplemented with a quantitate analysis from Crimson Hexagon, the social analytics tool.
 With this addition we were able to show the conversations that are being had, online, throughout the year – the emotional highs and low, from what frustrated them about Freshers Week to when they felt homesick.

 There were many interesting findings about how Freshers live and interact today, and, more importantly, the opportunities for brands, many of which are untapped at present.

-If you’d like to hear the debrief in full do get in touch with someone on our Planning team at: email@example.com
+If you work for a brand and you’d like to hear the debrief in full, do get in touch with our Planning team at: firstname.lastname@example.org